 Steve: Oh my gosh.
 So everyone that started with Yahoo and moved on to Gmail, missed emails for…

 Paul: That…not only that, but as, as Yahoo seems to go into a train wreck of a melt down with all the security issues, people have been maybe motivated to think, “Hey, I should, I should move over to some other service,” went to say, “I want to forward.
 Oh, I can’t forward my mail.
 What can I do now?”
 Yahoo stated that that was something that they had done because there was a problem that is now “fixed.”
 The future is now restored.

 So it’s very interesting.
 You know, I’m not sure what the real story is there.
-It would be interesting to see what it was, whether and was a, uh, you know, a way to keep people from moving on, or was it a way, really, a technical problem?
+It would be interesting to see what it was, whether and was a way to keep people from moving on, or was it a way, really, a technical problem?
 And if it was a real technical problem, you know, explain it to us that are technical.
 And I’m sure we can understand it.
 Uh, so I think what you’re saying is, you know, it would be good to be transparent in all of this stuff.
 And that level of transparency, I am surprised at the willingness for people to deal with the transparency.
 In other words, even if it’s bad news, they will deal with it better than it being withheld from them.

 Well, thank you, Steve, for coming on today and sharing those insights on Pokémon and how it’s demised, maybe.
 I mean, hopefully they’ll be able to recover.
 Maybe they can get a little bit more buzz.
 Appreciate your time.